 Participation in LEAD Greater Williamsburg requires a serious commitment of time and energy, though we can guarantee it's worth every bit of your personal investment!
 In a nutshell, you will need to demonstrate a clear interest in community service.
 Your employer/sponsor must officially pledge to the time it will require for you to be out of the office.

-The enrollment fee for the Class of 2021 is $1,200 for Chamber Business Council members and $1,500 for non-Alliance members.
+The enrollment fee is $1,200 for Chamber Business Council members and $1,500 for non-Alliance members.
 This covers all sessions, meals, and the retreat.

 A limited number of partial scholarships, tuition assistance, and/or payment plans may be available for participants from small business, non-profit organizations, or self-sponsored individuals.